Clark (musician): History

-Clark was born Christopher Stephen Clark in 1979 in St Albans, Hertfordshire, England, where he grew up and attended St Albans School.
+Clark was born Christopher Stephen Clark in 1979 in St Albans, Hertfordshire, England, where he grew up.
 He started making music as a teenager, and also began experimenting with building his own primitive equipment, including a "home-built stylus made out of a hook and some masking tape".
 He went on to attend Bristol University.
 As a student, his music teacher told him that if Clark were to buy a drum machine, he would give up all hope in Clark's musical ability.
 Whilst still a student, Clark first impressed staff at Warp Records playing under the moniker Chris From St Albans at their Nesh party in December 2000.
-He was subsequently signed to Warp, and as Chris Clark released his debut album Clarence Park in April 2001.
+He subsequently signed with Warp, and released his debut album Clarence Park in April 2001 as Chris Clark.
 Clark then moved to Brighton, followed by Birmingham where he stayed for some time, during which he collaborated with Broadcast on a reinterpretation of his track "Herr Barr" and other unreleased material.
-He currently splits his time between Brighton and Melbourne.
 With the 2006 release of Throttle Furniture, he shortened his artist name to Clark.
 His music has been played on BBC Radio 6 Music by Shaun Keaveny, Lauren Laverne and Tom Ravenscroft.
-He also recorded a mix for Ravenscroft, described by the presenter as "just about the best ever done for the show".
+He also recorded a mix for Ravenscroft.

 More recently, Clark has focused on score work for film and TV, pursuing it alongside studio albums "because you get options to record with more musicians when you score and I found that was a nice thing to have running alongside the solo work".

-Clark has a longstanding creative collaboration with award-winning dance choreographer Melanie Lane, beginning in 2010 with the dance performance/installation Tilted Fawn which later won the 'Dance & Physical Theatre Award' at the Fringe World Awards 2012.
+Clark has a longstanding creative collaboration with dance choreographer Melanie Lane, beginning in 2010 with the dance performance/installation Tilted Fawn which later won the 'Dance & Physical Theatre Award' at the Fringe World Awards 2012.